 As a part of our business, we invest in interest-earning assets and are obligated on interest-bearing liabilities.
 Interest rate fluctuations primarily affect our interest income and interest expenses.
 We earn interest income primarily from margin financing and securities borrowing and lending transactions and make interest payments on deposits we hold on behalf of our customers and borrowings provided by Interactive Brokers and other commercial lenders.
 Changes in interest rates could affect the interest earned on assets differently than interest paid on liabilities.
-A rising interest rate environment generally results in a larger net interest spread.
+A rising interest rate environment, such as the one that prevailed throughout 2022, generally results in a larger net interest spread.
 Conversely, a falling interest rate environment generally results in a smaller net interest spread.
-Our most prevalent form of interest rate risk is referred to as "gap" risk.
-This risk occurs when the interest rates we earn on assets change at a different frequency or scale than the interest rates we pay on liabilities.
+Our most prevalent form of interest rates we pay on liabilities.
 If we are unable to effectively manage our interest rate risk, changes in interest rates could have a material adverse effect on our profitability.
 Additionally, if we are not able to secure additional funding in the future from our existing counterparties or others on favorable terms or at all, our financial condition, growth prospects, and results of operations may be adversely affected.